-Harrison House Music, Arts & Ecology is a residency and performance program for international artists and thinkers based in the late composer Lou Harrison’s desert retreat in Joshua Tree, California.
-It awards great minds with the time to create and share their very best work in a historic and inspiring setting.
+Harrison House Music, Arts & Ecology is a residency and performance program for international artists and environmental activists established in 2006.
+Based in the late composer Lou Harrison’s desert retreat in Joshua Tree, California, the program awards great minds with the time to create and share their very best work in an historic and inspiring setting.

 As Lou Harrison’s close associate and a producer, director and performer of over 40 years, Eva Soltes was uniquely poised to conceive and carry out a program inspired by his creation.
 Upon the composer’s passing, Eva purchased the building from Lou’s longtime friend and former partner Remy Charlip who inherited it.
 She has decorated and furnished the house with Harrison’s own possessions and art that she inherited from him.
 In 2006 the Harrison House program was launched with a music performance by Terry Riley intended to honor Lou.
-It has since evolved into Harrison House Music, Arts & Ecology.
-Eva designs each residency and public offering to optimize the creative experience for both artists and audiences.
-An accomplished filmmaker and photographer, she also documents each program.
+It has since evolved into Harrison House Music, Arts & Ecology In 2016, Harrison House opened a new Arts & Ecology site to be a place for regenerative ecological learning and practice.

 While Harrison’s official archive is housed at the University of California, Santa Cruz, Eva has amassed an extensive collection of video, photos documentation of his life and work, drawings and writings by the composer some of which can be seen in her documentary film, Lou Harrison: A World of Music.
 Her archive is likely one of the largest collections of media documentation on a single composer and sets a new precedent in documenting “treasured” artists.